 Charity is up-close and personal; it seeks to meet the needs of others by first trying to understand their suffering.
 Philanthropy is the big-picture cousin of charity, the difference between Andrew Carnegie and Mother Teresa.

-My journey began by combining direct service with fundraising while working directly with the founders of Covenant House and then AmeriCares during the early years of each of these now vast organizations.
+My journey began by combining direct service with fundraising while working directly with the founders of Covenant House and then AmeriCares during the early years of each of these organizations.

 Returning quickly from a crisis to a donor’s home or a CEO’s office made for unscripted, insistent fundraising.